Parent page: Altium NEXUS Server

 External Access to a Local SVN Design Repository

-A Design Repository that is created through the local Version Control Service can be accessed using an SVN client such as TortoiseSVN.
-Access is made using the regular network protocol (only svn:// is currently supported).
-The correct repository address can be copied from two places:
+A Design Repository that is created through the NEXUS Server's local Version Control Service can be accessed using an SVN client such as TortoiseSVN.
+Access is made using the regular network protocol (the svn:// is currently supported).
+The correct repository address can be accessed/copied from two places:

 - The VCS page of the NEXUS Server's browser interface – within the Repository Path field for the target repository.